vitessio/website/content/en/docs/21.0/user-guides/configuration-basic/monitoring.md

 Beyond what the tools export, it is important to also monitor system resource usage: CPU, memory, network and disk usage.

-There is a [popular mixin](https://github.com/vitessio/vitess/tree/main/vitess-mixin) contributed by [Slack](https://slack.com) that is based on how they monitor Vitess internally.
-It can be used as a starting point if you intend to use Prometheus and Grafana.

 Beyond the monitoring variables, the Vitess processes export additional information about their status on other URL paths.
 Some of those pages are for human consumption, and others are machine-readable meant for building automation.

 ## VTTablet